TaliBytes/php-home-server/readme.md

 3 - Configure IIS and PHP to run together.
 Microsoft's instructions [here](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh994592(v=ws.11)) are quite helpful.

+Note: Using Apache on Windows will be fairly similar to the configuration detailed in the "For Linux" section above.
+At this time, I don't have specific instructions for enabling the ability to rewrite URLs via Apache for Windows.
+This should be possible but will take research on your part.

 ### Once The Server Is Configured

-- In your CLI, navigate to the folder the server utilizes for the static files (eg index.php under /var/www/yourdomain on Linux or C:/inetpub/root on Windows).
+- In your CLI, navigate to the folder the server utilizes for the static files (eg index.php under /var/www/your_site on Linux or C:/inetpub/root on Windows).
 Initialize a git repository.
 - Clone this repo using `git clone https://github.com/TaliBytes/php-home-server`
 - restart Apache/IIS/your web-server
   - `systemctl restart apache2` for Linux